George Smith explores Adam Smith’s views on Columbus, smuggling, and education.

 The purpose of these Excursions is to explore the fascinating and complex history of libertarian ideas.
 Over four decades of reading, writing, and lecturing on the history of libertarianism have taught Smith an important lesson, namely, that the theories of some early libertarian thinkers were sometimes better and more sophisticated than the theories we take for granted today.

-George Smith discusses Adam Smith’s views on a standing army and his arguments for competition in education.
+George Smith discusses Adam Smith’s views on sin taxes and slavery.

 George Smith discusses some of Adam Smith’s social, political, and moral objections to governmental interference in the economy, as found in the Wealth of Nations.

 Smith discusses the significant role played by John Chapman in the lives of Herbert Spencer, George Eliot, and G. H. Lewes.